archennz/mtnproj/README.md

 by stars and difficulty.
 The heat map allows the user to visualize the density of highly rated climbs at each location.
 The slider lets the user to set of the diffculty range, and the check box lets the user to filter for protection ratings (X, R, PG13).

-The climb diffculty graded in Yosemite Decimal System (YDS).
+The climb diffculty is graded in Yosemite Decimal System (YDS).

-# Technical Information
+## Technical Information
-Everything is writtein in python.
 The visualization is done in plotly, the app development is done in dash, and the deployment on Heroku.

-# To dos:
+## To dos:
 This app is a work in progress.
 Features to come:
 * more climbing data
 * more filters - by ratings, sport vs trad ...